Joblib¶

 With scikit-learn (via the sklearn plugin)¶

-If your workload is scikit-learn-based, prefer the sklearn plugin instead — it builds on the same SkywardBackend but also installs scikit-learn:
+If your workload is scikit-learn-based, prefer the Sklearn plugin instead — it enters this plugin's client hook, and additionally installs scikit-learn and scrubs the client's warning filters:

 with sky.Compute(